 Home of Europe’s greatest composers

 Opera and opulence go hand-in-hand.
-And the State Opera House, Budapest is no exception.
+And the Budapest Opera House, is no exception.
 Both its exterior and interior will take your breath away – as will the incredible performances that can be heard here.

 Franz Joseph, King of Hungary liked the look of the great Opera House in Vienna, so he decided to build something similar in Budapest.
 The grand building took nearly a decade to complete, starting in 1875 and finishing in 1884.